DrewEvans/react-formzie/README.md

-# Formzie

 ![formzie-logo](https://github.com/DrewEvans/react-formzie/blob/main/src/assets/logo.svg)

 ## Formzie - React Component Libray

-## Quick Form Builds Making Life A Little More Easy
+#### Quick Form Builds Making Life A Little More Easy

 ### Intro

-This was a project was based is based on one of the deliverables for [openclassrooms](https://openclassrooms.com/).
+This was a project was based and is based on one of the deliverables for [openclassrooms](https://openclassrooms.com/).
 It then resulted into this very basic form component, with a few handy extra components.

 - Popup Modal
 - Dynamic form input field rendering